Contents of Article

 And the Winner Is…

-We’re confident recommending Saatva as the best choice based on our analysis of key factors that an average, discerning mattress shopper would care most about.
+We’re confident recommending DreamCloud as the best choice based on our analysis of key factors that an average, discerning mattress shopper would care most about.

 This decision was a tough one because these mattresses both had some excellent points.
-However, it comes down to the fact that Saatva is a tiny bit cheaper, it has a reinforced structure to reduce sagging, and we had a choice of firmness options.
+However, it comes down to the fact that DreamCloud is the right fit for most people.

 - Price – Saatva